Checked January 2023

 Here are some good subscription sites for French teachers and adult learners.
 Prices were accurate in January 2023.
 Let me know of any I have missed.

 Frenchteacher.net is my own site.
-I have to mention it in case you come to this page by accident! £25 a year gets you access to over 1250 high quality editable French resources at all levels.
-There are over 1400 subscribers as at May 2016.
-I keep the cost down to get as many subscribers as possible.
-This is not my living but it helps!
+I have to mention it in case you come to this page by accident! £30 a year gets you access to over 2000 high quality editable French resources at all levels.
+There are resources for listening, reading, grammar, lexicogrammar, dialogues, sentence builders, PowerPoints, lesson plans and exam prep materials.

 Atantôt by Esther Mercier costs £60 a year and is specifically aimed to be used on an interactive whiteboard.
 Visually striking, very clear, sometimes amusing.
 An excellent resource.

-Zut by Catherine Murphy costs £50 per year for a department or £30 for an individual subscription.
+Zut by Catherine Murphy costs £50 per year for a department or £30 for an individual tutor subscription.
 It is a long established site useful for the whiteboard, but not yet functional on iPad.
 It is free before 9.00 and after 4.00.
 Requires Flash (or Puffin app for mobile devices.)
 Catherine says that all exercises will soon be converted to html5 for mobile devices.

 Linguascope is a popular site offering a wide range of activities and worksheets.
 A whole school site licence costs £300.
 The site is also a source of all sorts of other merchandise.

 High Five French is from Radio Lingua Schools.
 It features videos and other resources for primary children.
 The specimen video looks quite engaging.
 A school package costs £149 (£178 inc VAT in England) for a school up to 300 pupils.
 Not sure what happen with larger schools!

 Taskmagic is Martin Lapworth's site which offers a suite of fun games for students as well as authoring software for making your own games or worksheets.
 The home page has a long list of ready-made activities which you can use once you have purchased a licence.
 It is very easy to use and students enjoy the games.
 Fees vary according to needs.